All eyes on Wabasha

 The lock and dam in Alma, Wis., across the river from Wabasha, and nearby sloughs also are good places to look in winter.
 For more, see Open sesame on the sloughs.

 National Eagle Center: Admission is $12, $10 for children 4-16.
 Check for special programs and feeding schedule.
-Angel, Columbia, Was'aka and Latsch are the bald eagles.
+Angel, Was'aka and Latsch and Perseus are the bald eagles.
+Columbia died in January 2024 at the age of 22.

 Friday-evening concerts under the bridge start in early June and run through late August.